France Warns RT Over Claims In Broadcast On Syrian Chemical Attack

-France's media regulator has issued a warning to RT France, the French outlet of Russia's state-run broadcaster, over its presentation of facts and claims made in a program about a chemical weapons attack in Syria.
+France's media regulator has issued a warning to RT France, the French outlet of Russia's state-run broadcaster, for allegedly misrepresenting facts in a program about a chemical weapons attack in Syria.

 The Conseil Superieur de l'Audiovisuel (CSA) said in a statement late on June 28 that an April 13 RT program about an alleged attack in the Syrian region of eastern Ghouta, among other things, dubbed over the voices of Syrian civilians with words they had not said.